knaeckeKami/diffutil_sliverlist/README.md

 });
 ```

-this is not going to work, since you mutated the list and now DiffUtil can't compare the two state of the lists any more.
+this is not going to work, since you mutated the list and now DiffUtil can't compare the two states of the lists anymore.
 either copy the list before mutation:

 ```dart